Ayleham History, Family Crest & Coats of Arms

 Early History of the Ayleham family

-Another 163 words (12 lines of text) covering the years 130 and 1304 are included under the topic Early Ayleham History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ayleham research.
+Another 82 words (6 lines of text) covering the years 1304, 1440, 1407 and 1800 are included under the topic Early Ayleham History in all our PDF Extended History products and printed products wherever possible.

 Ayleham Spelling Variations